data-mechanics/course-2016-spr-proj/nikolaj/readme.md

 I used this library to scrape mbtainfo.com for bus schedules.

 TODO:

+Fix authorization issue when creating indeces on collection.

 Clean up in general but especially index.html and pagerank_pipeline.py